Aryan20/DraculaSur-custom-gtk-theme/README.md

 ## Quick install

 ### Installing from source
-Run `./install.sh` to install the default WhiteSur GTK theme pack which includes GNOME Shell (Pantheon), Cinnamon, XFWM (XFCE), Metacity, and Plank themes.
+Run `./install.sh` to install the default DraculaSur GTK theme pack which includes GNOME Shell (Pantheon), Cinnamon, XFWM (XFCE), Metacity, and Plank themes.

 ## There's so many customizations you can do!